IBM/terratorch/docs/architecture.md

 ### :::terratorch.models.model.ModelOutput

 ### Models

-In the currently existing model implementations, we explicitly divide the models into backbones, decoders and heads.
+Models constructed by the [EncoderDecoderFactory][terratorch.models.encoder_decoder_factory.EncoderDecoderFactory] have an internal structure explicitly divided into backbones, necks, decoders and heads.
 This structure is provided by the [PixelWiseModel][terratorch.models.pixel_wise_model.PixelWiseModel] and [ScalarOutputModel][terratorch.models.scalar_output_model.ScalarOutputModel] classes.

 However, as long as models implement the [Model][terratorch.models.model.Model] interface, and return [ModelOutput][terratorch.models.model.ModelOutput] in their forward method, they can take on any structure.